Biden’s moderation contrasts with Democratic rage as court fight looms

 “We begin to lose any credibility the court has at all,” he said in an October debate.
 “I would not pack the court.”

-Some Democrats say that even if most voters care little about the court itself, Ginsburg was unique: A justice who was crafted into an action figure, became the subject of movies, and evolved into a pop culture sensation known as the Notorious RBG.
+Some Democrats say that even if most voters care little about the court itself, Ginsburg was unique: a justice who was crafted into an action figure, became the subject of movies, and evolved into a pop culture sensation known as the Notorious RBG.
 Her death, they argued, could galvanize voters in a unique way, especially women younger than 40.

 But that activity is occurring without Biden.

 “This is our stand.
-Everything the last four years has led to this moment,” said Rachel Carmona, chief operating officer of Women’s March, which co-hosted a vigil at the Supreme Court Saturday night.
+Everything the last four years has led to this moment,” said Rachel Carmona, chief operating officer of Women’s March, which co-hosted a vigil at the Supreme Court on Saturday night.
 “No Democratic response should be off the table, including expanding the Supreme Court.
 We are in a life-and-death struggle for the soul of our country, and we should use any means necessary.”

-Alexis McGill Johnson, the president of the Planned Parenthood Action Fund, said Democrats should focus on what unites them — stopping a Trump nominee from getting confirmed — than on the things that could divide them, like expanding the court.
+Alexis McGill Johnson, the president of the Planned Parenthood Action Fund, said Democrats should focus more on what unites them — stopping a Trump nominee from getting confirmed — than on the things that could divide them, such as expanding the court.

 “What’s important is to stay focused on the fight ahead,” she said.
 “Our focus is that this seat under no circumstances should be filled until after Inauguration Day.”